nbondarczuk/go-gin-server/README.md

 This is more complex case of docker compose as a testing client like ab starts to run the server API access points.

-### Kubernetes testing
+### Kubernetes deployment

-Even more advanced test where the server is installed in the cluster and performance test is done as above.
+The k8s deployment is done with docker/deploy target.
+It creates 3 node service.